charlietriplett/OpenA11yEngineer/_checklist-web/main.md

     Focus moves directly to the main content area
   tab: |
     Links and buttons within the main area are focusable

+mobile:
+  swipe: |
+    Focus moves within main area

+screenreader:
   name:  |
     Discoverable by screen reader as main landmark
   role:  |
     Identifies itself as a main landmark
   group: |
     Typically contains the content of the page
   state: |
     n/a

-mobile:
-  swipe: |
-    Focus moves within main area

 ---

 ## Code examples